upmcplanetracker/firewalla-unbound-DoT-config/README.md

 **IPv6 is disabled by default** in this configuration.
 If your network supports IPv6:

 1. Uncomment `do-ip6: yes`
 2. Also uncomment the IPv6 `forward-addr` entries for your chosen providers
-3. Optionally, uncomment `prefer-ip6: yes` to prioritize IPv6 over IPv4
+3. Restart Unbound

-4. Restart Unbound
+**Important**: Leave both `prefer-ip4: no` and `prefer-ip6: no` as-is (commented out or set to `no`).
+When both are set to `no`, Unbound will use the fastest performing server regardless of protocol.
+If you set one to `yes`, Unbound will stubbornly prefer that protocol even when the other is performing better—which can actually hurt performance.

 **If you don't have IPv6**, leave `# do-ip6: yes` commented out—this prevents unnecessary connection attempts and avoids potential resolution delays.